Human Rights Reporting – Training for Journalists

 Since 2002, JHR has:

-The JHR mission is to empower journalists to cover human rights stories objectively and effectively and the Government of Canada and our Embassies abroad are proud to continue this important partnership.
+JHR aims to empower journalists to cover human rights stories objectively and effectively.
+The Government of Canada and our Embassies abroad are proud to continue this important partnership.

 - Date Modified: